-- Role-play drunkenness - Cost of all ability-based (NRG, FTH, MNA) skills are doubled. - Intoxicated Characters are Immune to Fear effects.
+- Role-play drunkenness - Cost of all ability-based (NRG, FTH, MNA) skills are doubled. - All weapon strikes do 1 less damage, including ranged weapons. - Character is unable to cast/invoke any spell/prayer over rank 2 while intoxicated. - Intoxicated Characters are Immune to Fear effects.